enricogoerlitz/explore-azure-databricks/IaC/datahub/SETUP.md

 ### 1. Generate Client Secret

 1. Go to the registered app
-2. Genereate and copy Client Secret Value
+2. Generate and copy Client Secret Value

 ### 2. Add Keys to Key Vault